 - Infant and/or Protected Party approval hearing

 In relation to trials, Henrietta largely appears in cases involving road traffic accidents.
-One of her more recent articles examines vicarious liability and collisions.
-Please click here to read it.
+However, she is also instructed in cases concerning:

 Furthermore, Henrietta's previous experience includes being legal assistant to a personal injury QC for over 18 months (including during the trial of Nadarajah v Sotnick EWHC 3389 (QB)) and undertaking paralegal work for other senior members of the Bar who also specialise in the area.

-Henrietta has been instructed in many credit hire hearings for both claimants and defendants, regularly appearing on behalf of some of the UK's largest car hire companies and insurers.
-She has the advantage of being able to anticipate the submissions her opponents are likely to make given she acts for both sides.
+Henrietta has been instructed in many credit hire hearings for both claimants and defendants, regularly appearing in cases involving the UK's largest car hire companies and insurers.
+She has the advantage of being able to help anticipate the submissions her opponents are likely to make given she acts for both sides.

-She has substantial experience in addressing the common issues such as enforceability, need, duration and rate, and is very familiar with the key authorities in this area of law.
+She has substantial experience in addressing the common issues - enforceability, need, type, impecuniosity, duration and rate - and is very familiar with the key authorities in this area of law.
 Henrietta prides herself on her detailed approach.

 She is also able to advise on tactics and settlement in these cases.